 Dr. Porche is a research scientist and chief engineer at Viz.
 He was formerly senior engineer at the RAND Corporation, where he currently serves as the Director of the Acquisition and Development Program in the Homeland Security Operational Analysis Center (HSOAC).
 As a program director, he overseas a wide range of projects supporting the Department of Homeland Security and its components.

 He has led research projects for the U.S. Navy, the U.S. Army, the Department of Homeland Security (DHS), the Joint Staff, and the Office of the Secretary of Defense.
 He is a Senior Fellow at the Center for Cyber and Homeland Security at George Washington University.
 At the Institute of Politics and Strategy at Carnegie Mellon University, Dr. Porche serves as an adjunct instructor, where he teaches a graduate class titled “Policy and Technology of Cyberwar.”

 He has authored numerous RAND publications, peer-reviewed journal articles and conference papers.
 He is also a frequent contributor of op-eds and commentary for news outlets on military and science topics and has been quoted in other media outlets including National Public Radio, the San Francisco Chronicle, and the Baltimore Sun.
-He is the author of the forthcoming book Cyberwarfare 101: Technology, Tactics, and Techniques for Information-age Conflict (Artech House, 2019).
+He is the author of the book Cyberwarfare: An Introduction to Information-Age Conflict (Artech House, 2019).

 Corporate Vice President, AI Products, Microsoft